timkahlke/toast2018/README.md

 4. Double-click the TOAST2018 VM on the left side of the VirtualBox GUI.

 Detailed instructions can also be found in the presentation "Introduction to Nanopore Sequencing" in the day2 folder and in the "Introduction to command-line" section below.

-The tutorials can be found in the Handsout folder of day2.

 #### Trouble shooting